rhythm-gaming/rgc/docs/spec.md

 [k?, t, [v, w], l?, p?]
 ```

+If either `dim` is provided or heuristically determined, then an implementation MUST accept charts containing notes in concise formats.

+Otherwise, an implementation MAY reject such charts.

 #### Pos

-* MUST either be unspecified, or an empty array, for 0D.
+* MUST either be unspecified, or an empty array, for `dim`=0.
-* MUST either be `i32`, `f64`, or a singleton array for 1D.
+* MUST either be `i32`, `f64`, or a singleton array, for `dim`=1.
-* Array of coordinate values for 2+D.
+* Array of coordinate values for `dim`≥2.
   * Length MUST match the dimension of the lane.

 ## Example